CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Claims for which the expenditure was incurred in prior period.

-(g) Account 3508, contributions and donations, shall be for revenue provided by private or public contributions.
+(g) Account 3508, “Contributions and Donations,” shall be for revenue provided by private or public contributions.

-Source. #6335, eff 9-24-96 (from Rev 1706); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1706); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1704.08 Source: Interfund Operating Transfers In.
+Rev 1704.08 Interfund Operating Transfers In.

 (c) Account 3913 shall be for transfers from capital projects funds.

-(d) Account 3914 shall be for transfers from proprietary funds.
+(d) Account 3914A shall be used for transfers from airport proprietary fund.

-(e) Account 3915 shall be for transfers from capital reserve funds.
+(i) Account 3915 shall be for transfers from capital reserve funds.

-(f) Account 3916 shall be for transfers from trust and fiduciary funds.
+(j) Account 3916 shall be for transfers from trust and fiduciary funds.

-(g) Account 3917 shall be for transfers from conservation funds.
+(k) Account 3917 shall be for transfers from conservation funds.

-Source. #6335, eff 9-24-96 (from Rev 1706); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1706); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1704.09 Source: Other Financial Sources.
+Rev 1704.09 Other Financial Sources.

-Source. #6335, eff 9-24-96 (from Rev 1706); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1706); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

 PART Rev 1705 CLASSIFICATION OF EXPENDITURE AND EXPENSE FUNCTIONS AND PROGRAMS

-Rev 1705.01 Function: General Government.
+Rev 1705.01 General Government.
 Expenditures for the legislative and executive branches of government shall be as follows:

-(a) Account 4130, executive, shall be for expenditures related to the executive branch of government including services provided by:
+(a) Account 4130, “Executive,” shall be for expenditures related to the executive branch of government including services provided by:

 (1) Selectmen;